Walmart's big sale is on now and includes top Apple deals

 The entry-level iPad's price has dipped this low before, but it's about the low as it goes.
 Walmart matches Amazon's Prime Day iPad sale price by knocking $80 off the 32GB model.
 The 128GB model is also on sale: it's $329, or $100 off.

+As of Monday, Amazon has better pricing here, at least while products remain in stock.
 The Apple Watch Series 3 isn't quite as sleek as the Series 4 and has a slightly smaller screen.
 It lacks the EKG feature of the Series 4, but it has great heart health features that don't require the EKG.
-And it's way more affordable than the Series 4, particularly at Walmart's current sale prices that match those you'll find from Amazon.

 Arcade1UP retro gaming machines on sale